SouvikRay96/Rock_Paper_Scissors/README.md

 All the details of the modes are given in the rules_of_game.py file.
 It is in the option three of the main menu ....
 If you want to view the rules then press 3 as your choice

+All you need to do is just run the main_menu.py file on your machine and enjoy the game

+Thank You ...
+Hope you'll like it